nefarius/ViGEm.github.io/docs/Downloads.md

 ## Buildbot Archive

-Copies of build artifacts spit out by [AppVeyor](https://www.appveyor.com/) are mirrored [on a separate file server](https://buildbot.vigem.org/) since they get removed automatically from their infrastructure after 6 months.
+Copies of build artifacts spit out by [AppVeyor](https://www.appveyor.com/) are mirrored [on a separate file server](https://buildbot.vigem.org/) since they get removed automatically from their infrastructure after a month.
 Drivers hosted there are unsigned (or test-signed) and therefore won't work on a non-developer-machine with the right preparations.
 Build artifacts are of interest typically only to developers or beta-testing folks, explore at your own risk 🦋